tx-pts-dai/terraform-aws-kubernetes-platform/README.md

     metadata:
 ```

-Reloader will now watch for updates and manage rolling restats of pods.
+Reloader will now watch for updates and manage rolling restats of pods for this specific deployment.

 ## Examples